West Siberian petroleum basin

-The West Siberian petroleum basin (also known as the West Siberian hydrocarbon province or Western Siberian oil basin) is the largest hydrocarbon (petroleum and natural gas) basin in the world covering an area of about 2.2 million km², and is also the largest oil and gas producing region in Russia.
+The West Siberian petroleum basin (also known as the West Siberian hydrocarbon province or Western Siberian oil basin) is the largest hydrocarbon (petroleum and natural gas) basin in the world covering an area of about 2.2 million km2, and is also the largest oil and gas producing region in Russia.

-Geographically it corresponds to the West Siberian plain.
+Geographically it corresponds to the West Siberian Plain in North Asia.
 From continental West Siberia, it extends into the Kara Sea as the East-Prinovozemelsky field.

-Beneath lie remnants of the Siberian traps, thought to be responsible for the Great Dying 250 million years ago.
+Beneath lie remnants of the Siberian Traps, thought to be responsible for the Great Dying 250 million years ago.

 History

 Gas was discovered in 1953 in Upper Jurassic sandstones and limestones, within the Berezov Field.
 Then in 1960, oil was discovered in the Upper Jurassic 400 km south, in the Trekhozer Field.
 A Neocomian oil discovery followed in 1961, in the Middle Ob Region, followed by several giant and large fields, including the Samotlor Field.
 Gas was discovered in Cenomanian sandstones in 1962 within the Taz Field.
 This was followed by several giant and large dry gas fields in the Aptian-Cenomanian Pokur Formation, including the Medvezhye Field and Urengoy Field, which commenced production in 1972 and 1978 respectively.
-Lower-Middle Jurassic discoveries were made in the Tyumen Formation in the 1970s, within the Krasnolenin Arch, including the Talin Field in 1976.
+Lower-Middle Jurassic discoveries were made in the Tyumen Formation in the 1970s, within the Krasnolenin Arch, including the Tallinn Field in 1976.
 The giant Rusanovskoye Field and Leningrad Field were discovered in the south Kara Sea in 1989-90.

 Since the early 2010s Russia's state-owned energy company Gazprom has been developing Yamal project in the Yamal Peninsula area.
 As of 2020, Yamal produces over 20% of Russia's gas, which is expected to increase to 40% by 2030.
 The shortest pipeline routes from Yamal to the northern EU countries are the Yamal–Europe pipeline through Poland and Nord Stream 1 to Germany.
 The proposed gas route from Western Siberia to China is known as Power of Siberia 2 pipeline.